samiahmedsiddiqui/trim-php/README.md

 console.log('With rTrim: ', trim.rTrim(str));
 ```

-### Removes whitespace and other predefined characters from both sides of a string.
+### Removes whitespace and other predefined characters from both sides of a string

 ```
 var trim = require('trim-php');